7 Best Running Shoes For Achilles Tendonitis in 2025

 6. Daily trainers without a carbon plate - avoid tempo and race shoes.

-1) Cushioned running shoes for Achilles pain are great for heel strikers
+1) Protective running shoes for Achilles pain are great for heel strikers

-If you’re experiencing Achilles tendinopathy, we recommend using running shoes that have a heel stack height of at least 30 mm (we classify these running shoes as cushioned).
-Having more foam below your heels helps means better shock absorption and it feels good because less stress is sent from the heels to the Achilles tendons that way.
+If you’re experiencing Achilles tendinopathy, we recommend using running shoes that have shock absorption higher than 110 SA (we classify these running shoes as cushioned).
+Having foam below your heels that is protective (it's great at dampening the impact forces at the landing) feels good because less stress is sent from the heels to the Achilles tendons (and other parts of the legs) that way.

 If you are a heel striker who runs in cushioned running shoes and you intentionally switch to minimalist or barefoot running shoes and, therefore, change your foot strike to the forefoot one, this change may increase the risk of tendinopathy.
 Another study confirmed this, showing that, for heel strikers, the peak Achilles tendon loading rate is significantly higher in minimalist shoes than cushioned shoes.